 Rotterdam may be growing, but building space in the city is limited.
 Fortunately there is still space on the water.
 To get some experience of building on water, the Municipality of Rotterdam went in search of a developer of sustainable floating dwellings.
 The harbour lofts in the Nassau harbour, a harbour basin as yet unused, are the result.

 On the 5th of April, the first six floating dwellings (harbour lofts) arrived in the Nassau harbour, a narrow strip of water in Feijenoord just behind the famous Unilever building, which stands suspended over the water on a steel trestle.
 The transport came from the shipyard in Rotterdam-Oost, on the other side of the Nieuwe Maas, and required considerable navigation skills.
-The six harbour lofts will be completed in May, after which the first occupants will move into their floating homes.

 Floating and sustainable